SS14 Jewellery and Pearls at the Rock Vault

 With September quickly fading into the Autumn, we look back to some of the SS14 jewellery and pearls that excited our attention this season at London Fashion Week.

 Rock Vault, curated by jeweller Stephen Webster, is a showcase of ten of the most talented designers working in the UK.
 The initiative is into its fourth season and a perfect opportunity for press and buyers alike to see the group's new collections.

 Alice Cicolini's colourful new Kimono Collection, explores traditional patterns within circles and using her trademark enamelling techniques.
 The Kimono pieces mix vitreous enamel with vintage hand cut diamonds, polished opals and some truly fabulous pearls!

-Our forthcoming Bow collection with Alice Cicolini, was also on show for the first time.
+Our forthcoming Beau collection with Alice Cicolini, was also on show for the first time.
 We are very excited to be launching it at Winterson soon.

 Contemporary designer Melanie Georgacopoulos is admired for challenging traditional notions of what pearls mean in today's world.